olin-feist/Code-Builder/README.md

 # Code-Builder

 ## To Build From Command Line
-> - cmake -G "MinGW Makefiles" -B./build
+1. cmake -G "MinGW Makefiles" -B./build   **or**  cmake -B./build
-> - cmake --build build
+2. cmake --build build

 ## TO Do List